AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Simulation Results

 \subsection{Ablation Study}

-In this subsection, an ablation study is conducted to quantify the contributions of three key components in AMBER: the positional embedding, the reweighting indicator, and the cross-modal alignment module.
-Two settings are considered: (i) all modalities are available and (ii) two randomly selected modalities are missing with a 50\% masking ratio.
-The baseline model is defined as AMBER with all three components removed.
-The results, summarized in Table \ref{tab_ablation}, reveal similar performance trends across both settings; thus, the following discussion focuses on the full-modality case.
+In this subsection, we conduct an ablation study to quantify the contributions of several key components in AMBER, including the mask module, positional embedding, reweighting indicator, and cross-modal alignment module.
+Two incomplete-modality settings are considered: (i) {Miss1MR05}, where one randomly selected modality is missing with a masking ratio of 50\%; and (ii) {Miss2MR05}, where two randomly selected modalities are missing with the same masking ratio.
+For clarity, we collectively refer to the positional embedding, reweighting indicator, and CMA as robustness enhancement components (RCE).
+Although these components operate at different stages of the network, they are grouped together due to their shared objective of improving model robustness.

-Specifically, introducing positional embeddings improves the model’s ability to capture spatio-temporal dependencies, yielding a 0.56\% improvement in Top-1 accuracy.
-Adding the reweighting indicator further boosts performance by adaptively balancing the relative importance of different modalities, resulting in an additional 0.65\% improvement in Top-1 accuracy (from 63.46\% to 64.11\%).
-The CMA module deliver the most substantial improvement, raising the Top-1 accuracy to 64.19\%, i.e., a 0.73\% increase over the baseline.
-By explicitly aligning multimodal features via contrastive learning, CMA reduces inter-modal discrepancies, enforces semantic consistency, and enhances the model’s ability to exploit complementary information across modalities.
+The ablation results are summarized in Table~\ref{tab_ablation}.
+Under the Miss1MR05 setting, introducing the mask module improves the Top-3 accuracy from 84.35\% to 87.15\%, corresponding to a gain of 2.80\%.
+Incorporating RCE further increases the Top-3 accuracy to 87.84\%, yielding an additional improvement of 0.69\%.
+Under the more challenging Miss2MR05 setting, the mask module provides an even larger Top-3 improvement of 3.83\%.
+These results indicate that the mask module contributes the dominant performance gain and plays a key role in handling missing modalities, particularly as the degree of modality absence increases.
+In comparison, RCE serves as a complementary mechanism that further enhances feature representation and improves the robustness of multimodal fusion.